326062

 Himax Inventory Days Outstanding

-This quarter, Himax's DIO came in at 125, which is 6 days above its five-year average.
-These numbers suggest that despite the recent decrease, the company's inventory levels are higher than what we've seen in the past.
+This quarter, Himax's DIO came in at 125, which is 7 days above its five-year average, suggesting that the company's inventory levels are higher than what we've seen in the past.

 Pricing Power

 In the semiconductor industry, a company's gross profit margin is a critical metric to track because it sheds light on its pricing power, complexity of products, and ability to procure raw materials, equipment, and labor.
-Himax's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 30.3% in Q4, down 0.2 percentage points year on year.
+Himax's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 29.3% in Q1, up 1.2 percentage points year on year.

 Himax Gross Margin (GAAP)